 Why do you need to call 811 when you plant a garden?

-Based on several real-life experiences, we find that erosion and root system growth can alter buried lines’ standard depth or location.
+Several real-life experiences show that erosion and root system growth can alter buried lines’ standard depth or location.
 People make mistakes, and nature can change the location of buried lines.
-Because of that, you need to be cautious, and the best way is to call 811.
+Because of that, you need to be cautious; the best way is to call 811.

-When planting a garden, it is crucial to take the proper safety precautions—calling 811 before starting is an essential step that should never be overlooked.
+When planting a garden, taking the proper safety precautions is crucial—calling 811 before starting is an essential step that should never be overlooked.
 811 is a national call-before-you-dig program that helps keep people safe from the dangers of underground utility lines.
-This service can help protect you and your property from potential harm and provide peace of mind in knowing that you are taking all the necessary steps for a safe gardening experience.
+This service can help protect you and your property from potential harm and provide peace of mind, knowing that you are taking all the necessary steps for a safe gardening experience.

 But let us look at the law: